Morlon Greenwood: Professional career

-Greenwood was selected in the 2001 NFL Draft by the Miami Dolphins.
+Greenwood was selected in the third round with the 88th overall pick in the 2001 NFL draft by the Miami Dolphins.
 He played four years with Miami including a 2004 season in which he recorded 108 tackles for the Dolphins.
 In 2005, as a free agent, he signed a five-year contract with the Houston Texans which was worth $22.5 million and featured a $7 million signing bonus.
 His career with the Texans was highlighted by a 2007 season where he posted 118 tackles.
 In 2009, he had a brief period with the Oakland Raiders.
 Morlon Greenwood, a graduate of Freeport High School, was inducted in the inaugural Nassau County High School Athletics Hall of Fame.
 The class of 6 included notable athletes from Nassau County on Long Island such as Jay Fiedler of the Miami Dolphins and fellow Syracuse alum and NFL Hall of famer Jim Brown.
-The induction ceremony took on September 30, 2015 in Long Island NY.
+The induction ceremony took on September 30, 2015, in Long Island, New York.